gnuunixchad/dwl-patches/README.md

 8. Use the Codeberg web interface to send a pull request to [dwl-patches] (NOT to [dwl])
 9. WHEN YOUR PULL REQUEST IS APPROVED, your Codeberg account will also be granted commit access to [dwl-patches].
 Once you have write access, you can make direct modifications/upates to your patches instead of pull requests.

+Individuals who have made known that they no longer intend to maintain their patches will have commit access to the [dwl-pathces] repository removed.

+A returning user who formerly had commit access is welcome to open an issue on [dwl-patches] requesting commit access be reinstated.
+When doing so, please link to the original issue opened that granted commit access.

 ## Updating/Modifying/Adopting Existing Patches
 - If the existing patch is already being maintained by another author, do not make modifications to it.
 - Create an issue at [issues] @mentioning the current maintainer.